Opponents hope New Jersey scuttles gas pipeline to New York

 “This is a Trojan horse,” said Cindy Zipf, executive director of Clean Ocean Action, a New Jersey coastal environmental group.
 “The real money here is to have an LNG terminal to send that gas to Europe.
 The billions of dollars that would be possible by building an export facility would just be too enticing.”

 Other environmental and fishing groups voiced similar suspicions about a liquefied natural gas terminal eventually being added to the project.
-Williams says it has no such plans.
+Williams says it has no such plans, emphasizing that regulators are evaluating the plan solely for its stated purpose of bringing gas to New York and Long Island.

+“There is zero evidence to support the false narrative that this proposal is somehow tied to natural gas exports,” Stockton said.
+“This pipe will be installed and operated safely, just like the other more than 230 miles of existing pipe and cable that currently safely operate in Raritan Bay.”

 The Federal Energy Regulatory Commission approved the project on May 3.
 On Wednesday, the New Jersey Department of Environmental Protection is to decide on two state permits, one for waterfront development and another for wetlands work.
 A decision on a separate water quality certification is due June 20.